 Long Island Aquarium’s Discus Exhibit showcases a diverse group of discus varieties, which demonstrates the beauty and rainbow of color that these fish sport!

-Because most butterflies only live for a couple of weeks.
-So, new butterflies arrive directly from Africa, Central America, South America, Asia, and North America constantly!
+Because most butterflies only live for a couple of weeks, new butterflies arrive directly from Africa, Central America, South America, Asia, and North America constantly!
 The entomologists at the Butterflies, Bugs & Birds Exhibit receive 800-1,200 butterfly pupae each week!
-At any one time, there are 40-50 different species of butterflies flying in the exhibit.
+At any one time, there are 40-50 different species of butterflies flying in the habitat.
 The Exhibition Center receives 150 different species, so each time you visit, you will see new and exciting butterfly species!